AdobeDocs/experience-manager-core-components.en/help/using/developing.md

 >
 >To keep up-to-date on the latest changes to the core components, you can watch the [Core Components repository](https://github.com/adobe/aem-core-wcm-components) on GitHub.

+## Component Library

+Check out the [Component Library](http://opensource.adobe.com/aem-core-wcm-components/library.html), which showcases the current release of the Core Components and gives examples of their usage.

 ### Sample Content Run-Mode {#sample-content-run-mode}

 The Core Components are visible in the Quickstart when the sample content is present, because the [We.Retail reference site](https://helpx.adobe.com/experience-manager/6-4/sites/developing/using/we-retail.html) uses them.
 However, when running in production (in `nosamplecontent` runmode, without sample content enabled), the core components won't be present anymore and must be installed on the AEM instances by the development and/or operations team.